There are a lot of potential first-time homebuyers that delay getting a mortgage simply because it seems like a long and

 7. Budget for All Homeownership Costs

-There are many costs invoiced in getting a mortgage besides the house.
-There’s homeowners insurance, mortgage insurance, property taxes, closing costs and HOA fees.
+There are many costs invoiced in getting a mortgage beside the house.
+There’s homeowners insurance, mortgage insurance, property taxes, closing costs, and HOA fees.

 MIP on FHA loans is between 0.80% – 1% depending on the size of the loan and the amount you put down.